The information and discussion that is needed by healthcare providers are different when it is compared to another industry.

 I think the single solution to this issue is to use cloud-based productivity solutions from Google; then healthcare providers can easily collaborate and focus on the important work.

-Google Apps for Work and Google Drive for Work helps to do real-time communication between healthcare providers, healthcare professionals, and patients.
+G Suite and Google Drive for Work helps to do real-time communication between healthcare providers, healthcare professionals, and patients.

 Many healthcare organizations use Cloud-based productivity solutions from Google.